Ronald03/log_analysis/README.md

 # DB Log Analysis
-This python connects with database and adquires useful information about articles and authors, and finally exports it to a file.
+This python code connects with a database and adquires useful information about articles and authors, and finally exports it to a file.

 ## Install
  - Download python from [here](https://www.python.org/)